eneji/pdsnd_github/README.md

 Git Commands Documentation

 ### Description
-Using git commands for version control
+Using git commands for version control through github making use of the bikeshare project

 ### Files used
 chicago.csv, new_york_city.csv,washington.csv, bikeshare.py